-A recent Court of Appeal decision, in which Hayes Solicitors acted for the Defendants, has indicated a radical change in how discovery will be dealt with and may eradicate the foundational authority set by Peruvian Guano which made it relatively easy for parties to justify wide-ranging and vast discovery requests.
+A recent Court of Appeal decision3, in which Hayes Solicitors acted for the Defendants, has indicated a radical change in how discovery will be dealt with and may eradicate the foundational authority set by Peruvian Guano4 which made it relatively easy for parties to justify wide-ranging and vast discovery requests.
 In doing so, the courts have recognised the significant cost and time constraints that discovery has had upon parties to litigation.

 The Plaintiff obtained an order for discovery in the High Court which was appealed by the Defendants to the Court of Appeal.